 How Does it Work?

-Every week our CSA produce is harvested same-day as pick-up.
+Every week our CSA produce is harvested dependent on what is available week-of.
 Our garden crew works hard to manage the food production and provide as much food per week as possible.
 Members are always welcome to volunteer to have an increased connection to their food (Please call ahead if you would like to volunteer!).

 How Much Does it Cost?